Panjkora River: Environmental issues

-Pollution and environmental concerns
+Pollution

 Bioaccumulation is the major environmental concern currently occurring in the river Panjkora.
 Bioaccumulation occurs when a species absorbs substances faster than it expels them.
 This often has increased effects on predators higher up the food chain which can affect humans who digest these organisms.
 Panjkora river faces increases in toxic metal accumulation in fish species.
 Metal content found in fish increases the closer you move to the mouth of the river Panjkora.
 The metal content occurs because of agricultural practices and sewage dumping in the river.

 Agriculture, while being the major industry supporting people living on the river, does come with its downsides.
 During large rainfall events, huge amounts of runoff occurs, dragging with it the soil, animal droppings and fertilisers.
 This floods the river with large amounts of lead (Pb) and nickel (Ni).
 Ni very consistently increased the closer towards the mouth of the river.
 It is thought that the marble industry effluents were another major source of increase in Ni.
 The contamination of heavy metals has not yet become a serious health issue for the people who survive off the river.
 Scientists, however, predict that if not carefully monitored bioaccumulation continues to manifest and accumulate, potentially causing significant health risks to the environment and human health.

 Natural disasters

-The Panjkora River floodplains near the Swat river.

 The Panjkora basin is a temperamental region that is very dependent on the season.
 The climate in this region of Pakistan is characterised by large downpours during the monsoon season (June- September) and relatively dry winters.
 The monsoon seasons have caused many significant and devastating floods in the region.
 Most notably a flood in 2010 swept through the river resulting in loss of life and much destruction to ecosystems and infrastructure.
 These high levels of seasonal rainfall are magnified by the topography of the land surrounding the river.
 Steep slopes on either side of the river allow for water to runoff into the river quickly and in large volumes.
 While rainfall in these higher altitudes is generally less, the combination of the huge basins tributaries makes for large volumes of water towards the mouth of the river Panjkora.
 With river systems floods are generally much more likely to occur in the low-lying areas towards the base of the mountains.
 Panjkora basin has 15% of its area classified as highly prone to flooding.
 These areas that are flood prone are also inhabited making for a deadly mix of people gambling their lives for the rich alluvial farmland.
 This then continues to run down the river destroying agricultural land, taking lives and causing infrastructure damage.

 Panjkora River, Lower Dir.
 The edges of the river can be incredibly steep creating the high velocity runoff seen during the floods.

 Socio-economic impact

-Farmers along the river rely heavily on the rich alluvial soil the flood plains offer.
-Poor education and management practices mean that the soil often remains fallow for parts of the year.